 Well, you know how that goes.
 Some people start singing and the dogs start howling.

-And contrary to popular belief, an individual cannot somehow “write” their way to having comedy talent that they don’t have and magically becoming hilarious on stage.
+And contrary to popular belief, an individual cannot somehow “write” their way to having comedy talent that they don’t have and magically become hilarious on stage.

 So the chances for these folks ever getting past stand-up comedy open mics and becoming a comedian are nonexistent.

-Then there is the roadblock that folks who do have real comedy talent face which is…
+Which brings me to the next roadblock that folks who do have real comedy talent face which is…

 2. Got talent, but can’t make it work on stage.
 This is largely due to the false perception that stand-up comedy material that will work on stage is “written” from a blank piece of paper in some mechanical or fabricated way.